Leonard Cottrell: Details

-Leonard Cottrell was born 21 May 1913 at Tettenhall, Wolverhampton to William and Beatrice Cottrell(née Tootell).
+Leonard Cottrell was born 21 May 1913 at Tettenhall, Wolverhampton to William and Beatrice Cottrell (née Tootell).
 His father inspired an interest in history at the age of ten.
 At King Edward's Grammar School, Birmingham, Leonard was only interested in history and English, reading widely.

 In the 1930s, Cottrell toured the English countryside on his motorcycle, visiting prehistoric stone circles, burial mounds of the Bronze Age, medieval and Renaissance monuments.
 On those journeys, he was often accompanied by Doris Swain, whom he later married, although the marriage was dissolved in 1962.
 After gaining experience writing articles on historical subjects for motoring magazines, he wrote his first documentary for the British Broadcasting Corporation (BBC) in 1937.

 Leonard was rejected by the RAF during World War II, for medical reasons, but he joined the BBC in 1942 and they stationed him, in 1944, in the Mediterranean with the RAF as a war correspondent.
-His experiences as a war correspondent formed the basis of his book All Men are Neighbours (1947).
+In 1946 Cottrell produced a dramatised documentary on the experiences of Harold Osmond Le Druillenec, a Jersey schoolmaster who was the only British survivor of Bergen-Belsen concentration camp.
+Cottrell's experiences as a war correspondent formed the basis of his book All Men are Neighbours (1947).
 He worked at the BBC until 1960, when he resigned and moved to a house overlooking the estuary of the River Kent in Westmoreland, Cumbria, where he stayed for the rest of his life, writing.

 Among other achievements, Cottrell was the editor of the Concise Encyclopaedia of Archaeology (1960).

 He was married and divorced twice, first to Doris Swain (divorced 1962) and Diana Bonakis (married 1965; divorced 1968).
 He had no children by either marriage.

 Leonard Cottrell died on 6 October 1974.